chrisgeorge0911/AppleCodingTest/README.md

 ##Performance

-Using native Python trie code is not efficient and when using the larger word dataset, it does take 2-3 seconds to return a result.
+Using native Python trie code is not efficient and when using the larger word dataset.
 Options available are using a C++ trie module which can be 30-100x faster according to the documentation.

+The implemented method for reading and storing the dataset is far from optimal, and accounts of the majority of the time spent during an operation.
+Options for this would be a caching mechanism and storing in a more suitable data store.

+For example:

+- reading and storing data set (100,000 words) - ~1.6secs
+- performing a search - ~0.0005secs

 With some further thought, the algorithm for traversing the sentence could be made more efficient.